 Marshes tend to be rich in mineral deposits.
-This is because the water movement slows down, depositing minerals on the marsh.
+This is because the water movement slows down, depositing minerals in the marsh.
 This makes a marsh rich in plant and animal life.
 The majority of plants are in the grasses, rushes, and reeds.

 Examples of marshes in the US include the Atchafalaya Marshes in Louisiana, the Bayou Sauvage Marshes in New Orleans, and the many marshes found along the Gulf Coast.

 In fact, in most cases, swamps develop from marshes.
 As grasses and shrubs become thicker, they trap the water, preventing it from flowing back into the lake or river.
-In this now-stagnant water, trees which can withstand growing in water or water-logged soil without their roots rotting begin to grow.
+In this now-stagnant water, trees that can withstand growing in water or water-logged soil without their roots rotting begin to grow.

 As such, swamps are often rich in tree varieties.
-These include mangroves, cypress and some varieties of oak and maple.
+These include mangroves, cypress, and some varieties of oak and maple.
 In ordinary usage, swamps are sometimes referred to as sloughs or bogs.
 However, bogs (as we shall see shortly) are quite different.
 In some parts of Canada, swamps are called muskegs (although in reality, muskegs are actually bogs).

-Examples of swamps include the wetlands surrounding the famous rivers like Amazon, Mississippi, and Congo.
+Examples of swamps include the wetlands surrounding famous rivers like Amazon, Mississippi, and Congo.
 Perhaps the most popular swamp in the US is the Everglades which is located in Southern Florida.

-A bog is a wetland with a sealed clay bottom which prevents water from seeping out.
+A bog is a wetland with a sealed clay bottom that prevents water from seeping out.
 The defining characteristic of bogs is that they lack nutrients and are unable to support life.
 A bog is typically formed over hundreds and thousands of years.
 It forms when plants decay in lakes and fill them up, forming peat.

 Despite the fact that bogs arise from freshwater lakes, they lack nutrients because of the slow rate at which decay takes place.
 As a result of the lack of nutrients, the only plant life found in bogs is often composed of mosses, fungi, and small shrubs.
-Despite lacking plant life, bogs play a critical ecological role in storing carbon form the atmosphere.
+Despite lacking plant life, bogs play a critical ecological role in storing carbon from the atmosphere.

 Bogs typically go by many names.
-They are sometimes referred to as quagmires, mires or muskegs.
-Examples of bogs include Cranberry Glades in West Virginia, Massawippie Mire in New York and Burns Bog in British Columbia (which is the largest bog in North America).
+They are sometimes referred to as quagmires, mires, or muskegs.
+Examples of bogs include Cranberry Glades in West Virginia, Massawippie Mire in New York, and Burns Bog in British Columbia (which is the largest bog in North America).

 Fens also tend to have a lot of decaying matter and peat.
 However, they also have flowing water all year round.
 This water level typically rises and falls due to changes in the water table.
-The presence of fresh water means that fens often have a higher nutrient content, and thus support a wider variety of life.
+The presence of freshwater means that fens often have a higher nutrient content, and thus support a wider variety of life.
 But then, if the decaying matter blocks the crack and water stops seeping in, a fen can easily become a bog.

 Though the differences between marsh, swamp, bog, and fen often are often overlooked, they are actually very different things that are characterized by their locations, water attributes, and soil composition.
-Though all technically qualify as wetlands, perhaps you will be able to more accurately refer to these terms next time you ponder!
+Though all technically qualify as wetlands, perhaps you will be able to refer to these terms next time you ponder!